nic-the-api-man/Personal-SIEM-Project/README.md

 This is a high level overview of the dataflow and architecture of the project.
 Doing this is essential as it provides a clear layout of what you are trying to accomplish with your project.

 ## Part 2: Setting up the Environment
+I used an Ubuntu server to host my Wazuh manager and other dependencies.
+This process was straightforward, online materials were enough to help with the setup.

+## Part 3: Tuning the SIEM

+## Reflections